-The National Clinical Terminology Service (NCTS) is pleased to announce that the September combined release of SNOMED CT®‑AU and the Australian Medicines Terminology (AMT) is now available to registered users from the NCTS website.
+The National Clinical Terminology Service (NCTS) is pleased to announce that the September combined release of SNOMED CT®‑AU1 and the Australian Medicines Terminology (AMT) is now available to registered users from the NCTS website.

 The combined RF2 release files are available as Full, Snapshot and Delta, in addition to the traditional combined release bundle (labelled "ALL").
 To download the RF2 files, select SNOMED CT-AU > Release Bundles from the ACCESS tab.

-The reference sets are available in TSV format (containing pre-computed values for concept IDs, Fully Specified Name, Preferred Term and Synonym description only) and as HL7™FHIR® standard value sets (which may also be obtained via the Integration Interface of the National Terminology Server).
+The reference sets are available in TSV format (containing pre-computed values for concept IDs, Fully Specified Name, Preferred Term and Synonym description only) and as HL7™FHIR® standard2 value sets (which may also be obtained via the Integration Interface of the National Terminology Server).
 To download the Reference Sets, select SNOMED CT-AU > Reference Sets from the ACCESS tab.

 Changes to release schedule